 Cleaning the Coal:

 Diversity is the hallmark of India and this also holds true for its coal reserves.
 Indian coals differ greatly in quality.
-CSIR technologies have helped enrich poor grade coal for efficient use, with twenty-two coal washeries in India upgrading over 29 millions tons of coal.
-These have helped to get high value, low sulphur coals for use in steel industry and thermal power plants and thus reduced dependence on expensive and scarce prime –coking or imported coals.
+CSIR technologies have helped enrich poor grade coal for efficient use, with twenty-two coal washeries in India upgrading over 29 millions of tons of coal.
+These have helped to get high value, low sulphur coals for use in steel industry and thermal power plants and thus reduce dependence on expensive and scarce prime –coking or imported coals.

 Dimentionally stable Anodes:

 Choice of anode material is critically important for electrolytic production of caustic soda and chlorine.
 During the 1970s Indian chloralkali industries depended on metal and graphite anodes and suffered from a frequent replacement of anodes due to their dimensional instability.
 CSIR developed a novel titanium substrate insoluble anode (TSIA).
 The anode resulted in a power saving of over 12 percent.
 In just over a decade almost the entire chlor-alkali industry in India has changed over to TSIA.
 Over 5 billion K W of power was saved due to CSIR innovation.

 CSIR has designed and developed HANSA, India’s first all-composite aircraft.
 The two-seater trainer aircraft successfully carried out its maiden flight in 1993 and received type certification from DGCA in 2000.
 CSIR also has SARAS, a 14-18- seater multi-role aircraft soared high on its Inaugural flight on 22 August 2004.